 However, I very much strayed from the relative safety of the turquoise waters and “gringo trail”.
 So your adventure in Mexico is likely to be very safe!
 Anyway, that wee caveat aside, here are a few ideas for your Mexico backpacking itinerary.

-When backpacking Mexico, I think a loose plan is better than a regimented itinerary.
+When planning where to backpack in Mexico, I think a loose plan is better than a regimented itinerary.
 So feel free to adapt these to your interests!

 2-Week Itinerary for Backpacking Mexico: Explore the Riviera Maya